GNOME/gi-docgen/docs/linking.rst

 Backticks will be stripped, so ``[`class@Foo`]`` will correctly link to ``Foo``.

+Fragment identifiers can be included to link to anchors in the target page:
+``[class@Foo#some-subheading]``.
+All subheadings in gi-docgen generated pages have an automatically generated anchor.

 The link can either be a fully qualified name, which includes the namespace; or a name relative to the current namespace; for instance, both of the following links will point to ``ExampleFoo`` when generating the documentation for the "Example"